Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images: Abstract

 \section{Abstract}

-The combination of various cameras is enriching the way of computational photography, among which reference-based super-resolution (RefSR) plays a critical role in multiscale imaging systems.
-However, existing RefSR approaches fail to accomplish high-fidelity super-resolution under a large resolution gap, \eg, 8$\times$ upscaling, due to the less consideration of underneath scene structure.
-In this paper, we aim to solve the RefSR problem (in actual multiscale camera systems) inspired by multiplane images (MPI) representation.
+Various combinations of cameras enrich computational photography, among which reference-based super-resolution (RefSR) plays a critical role in multiscale imaging systems.
+However, existing RefSR approaches fail to accomplish high-fidelity super-resolution under a large resolution gap, \eg, 8$\times$ upscaling, due to the lower consideration of the underlying scene structure.
+In this paper, we aim to solve the RefSR problem in actual multiscale camera systems inspired by multiplane image (MPI) representation.
 Specifically, we propose Cross-MPI, an end-to-end RefSR network composed of a novel plane-aware attention-based MPI mechanism, a multiscale guided upsampling module as well as a super-resolution (SR) synthesis and fusion module.
 Instead of using a direct and exhaustive matching between the cross-scale stereo, the proposed plane-aware attention mechanism fully utilizes the concealed scene structure for efficient attention-based correspondence searching.
-Further combined with a gentle coarse-to-fine guided upsampling strategy, the proposed Cross-MPI is able to achieve a robust and accurate detail transmission.
-Experimental results on both digital synthesized and optical zoomed cross-scale data show the Cross-MPI framework can achieve superior performance against the existing RefSR methods, and is a real fit for actual multiscale camera systems even with large scale differences.
+Further combined with a gentle coarse-to-fine guided upsampling strategy, the proposed Cross-MPI can achieve a robust and accurate detail transmission.
+Experimental results on both digitally synthesized and optical zoom cross-scale data show that the Cross-MPI framework can achieve superior performance against the existing RefSR methods and is a real fit for actual multiscale camera systems even with large-scale differences.